 Exchanges in Europe (SEMP)

-As a member of SEMP, the ZHAW School of Management and Law is continuing to honor the former ERASMUS+ exchange agreements through the SEMP with more than 70 universities in Europe, from Norway to Turkey and from Spain to Estonia.
+As a member of SEMP, the ZHAW School of Management and Law is continuing to honor the former ERASMUS+ exchange agreements through the SEMP with almost 80 universities in Europe, from Norway to Turkey and from Spain to Estonia.
 SEMP exchange students remain enrolled at the ZHAW School of Management and Law and pay the standard ZHAW tuition fees.
 Consequently, they pay no tuition fees at host universities and may apply for an SEMP mobility grant for financial support, provided by the Swiss government, during their stay abroad.